web-token/jose/README.md

 # Installation

-The preferred way to install this library is to rely on Composer:
+The preferred way to install this framework is to rely on Composer:

 ```sh
 composer require spomky-labs/jose